-The "safe space" is a complicated and rarely achieved idea.
+The 'safe space’ is a complicated and rarely achieved idea.
 For those of us who want it, and have felt it, it’s incredibly fragile, and very temporary.
 And when it's finally achieved, a real safe space creates both a personal and collective kind of euphoria that's hard to describe to anyone who's always felt safe, wherever they are out in public.

-Why, as marginalized communities, do we need these spaces?
+Why, as marginalised communities, do we need these spaces?
 Because walking in a predominantly cisgender white hetero patriarchal world doesn’t often feel very safe at all: we often feel at constant risk of violence based on a preconceived notion of who we are, and how we live.
 This violence is a very real, omnipresent threat to our safety, and therefore also our mental and physical health.
-A recent YouGov poll found that one in five LGBT people in Britain have experienced a hate crime because of their sexual orientation and/or gender identity in the last 12 months.
+A recent YouGov poll found that one in five LGBT people have experienced a hate crime because of their sexual orientation and/or gender identity in the last 12 months.
 For trans people, that figure is double.

 So we build clubs, cafes, bars and homes away from home.
 We build spaces to recharge.
-We build spaces, as marginalized communities, to feel like we are celebrated, heard, seen, represented.
+We build spaces, as marginalised communities, to feel like we are celebrated, heard, seen, represented.
 These spaces make us feel valid, powerful, sexual, loved.
 After the horrific Orlando shootings in June 2016, in which 49 Latinx LGBTQIA+ people were shot and killed at Pulse nightclub, the need for these safe spaces was once again proven; and the global outcry from the LGBTQIA+ community showed just how much it hurts when these sanctuaries are attacked.

 THE COCOA BUTTER CLUB

 “In order to keep nights safe, our manifesto is declared at the beginning of each performance night, making our objectives clear to all attendees.
-We make it clear who the organizers are so if there is a problem people know who to approach and who the venue staff are.
+We make it clear who the organisers are so if there is a problem people know who to approach and who the venue staff are.
 We always make sure we understand the venues we work with and their ethos to make sure they understand the importance of QTIPOC safety at an event like The Cocoa Butter Club.
 The Cocoa Butter Club hand pick each performer for the night which means we know the performers have the same values as us in terms of safety, respect and agency.
 We make it very clear that the space is an inclusive space for all audiences from all walks of life as long as they are there to support.

 The main rule of The Cocoa Butter Club is to respect the body on the stage.
 We ask for complete attention to the POC who is sharing their work with the audience.
 We have a 0 tolerance rule, meaning as soon as someone is made to feel uncomfortable or threatened by a situation it is dealt with immediately.
 To keep the space safe and inclusive, it is also really important to have a great team who all understand the importance and relevance of the night from a great security team to bar staff.

 An inclusive space is one in which everyone is invited regardless of class, gender, race, sexuality, ability and mobility.
-Somewhere where people’s safety and comfort is a true concern of organiszrs/venues and promoters.
-Somewhere where diversity of all kinds is a core moral for the staff, entertainment, organizers, and venues, this includes working with venues who are owned by collectives and non-white bodies to make sure wealth is spread evenly, promotion teams who are well connected in communities that are under represented, communities that are generally shunned from spaces.
+Somewhere where people’s safety and comfort is a true concern of organisers/venues and promoters.
+Somewhere where diversity of all kinds is a core moral for the staff, entertainment, organisers and venues, this includes working with venues who are owned by collectives and non-white bodies to make sure wealth is spread evenly, promotion teams who are well connected in communities that are under represented, communities that are generally shunned from spaces.
 Somewhere where people are asked to question their own prejudices and see if they are willing to work together to tackle them.”